noir-lang/noir/docs/docs/dev_docs/tutorials/writing_token_contract.md

 This private function enables an account to move tokens from a `TransparentNote` in the `pending_shields` mapping to any Aztec account as a `ValueNote` in private `balances`.

-Going through the function logic, first storage is initialized.
-Then it gets the private balance for the recipient.
-A `TransparentNote` is created from the `amount` and `secret` and verified to exist storage in `pending_shields` with the `assert_contains_and_remove_publicly_created` method.
-If that is verified, the recipient's private balance is incremented using the `increment` helper function from the `value_note` [library](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/value-note/src/utils.nr).
+Going through the function logic, first the `secret_hash` is generated from the given secret.
+This ensures that only the entity possessing the secret can use it to redeem the note.
+Following this, a `TransparentNote` is retrieved from the set, using the provided amount and secret.
+The note is subsequently removed from the set, allowing it to be redeemed only once.
+The recipient's private balance is then increased using the `increment` helper function from the `value_note` [library](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/aztec-nr/value-note/src/utils.nr).

 The function returns `1` to indicate successful execution.